Cystic fibrosis experts

 The cystic fibrosis (CF) team at Children’s Hospitals and Clinics of Minnesota includes a wide range of experts with several years of experience in diagnosing and treating children and adolescents with CF. We know CF and we know kids — it’s a winning combination.

 Our CF team includes several dedicated specialists:

-- Pediatric pulmonologists are doctors who specialize in treating the respiratory systems of children, including the lungs.
+- Pediatric pulmonologists are doctors who specialize in treating children’s lung problems.
 At Children’s, we have a large group of pediatric pulmonologists on the CF team.

 - Advance practice nurses have additional education and training in working with children who have special needs.
 On our team, they also have extra training in helping kids with CF.

 - Nurses are professionals that can educate you in all aspects of CF care.
 They help coordinate your care with other team members at your clinic visit and are available by phone to answer questions about your child when he or she is sick or if you need medications.